feideconnect/core-apis/clientadm.md

      "scopes_requested": ["clientadmin"], "descr": "test",
      "created": "2015-01-22T10:59:03.585000"}

-`id`, `owner` and `scopes` may be given, but value cannot be changed. `updated` is set to current time. `created` and `updated` may be given, but are ignored - values are left unchanged and set to current time, respectively.
+`id`, `created`, `owner`, `scopes` and `updated` may be given, but are silently ignored.

 Returns `200 OK`, and client as json in body.
 Returns `400 Bad Request` if request body violates the schema or is malformed in some way.
-Returns `401 Not Authorized` if trying to update a client not owned by user, or to set owner to something else than user.
-Returns `404 Not Found` if client does not exist.
+Returns `401 Not Authorized` if trying to update a client not owned by user.Returns `404 Not Found` if client does not exist.

 ## Fetching a client